Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 #  [False False]]
 ```

-Finally, this example multiples by 3 every item in the array:
+Finally, this example multiplies by 2 every item in the array:

 ```python
 print(lets_do_math[2] * 2)